JuliaIO/LightXML.jl/README.md

 child_nodes(x)       # iterator of all child nodes of a node/element x child_elements(e)    # iterator of all child elements of e attributes(e)        # iterator of all attributes of e

+attributes_dict(e)   # a dictionary of all attributes of e,
+                     # which maps names to corresponding values

 has_attribute(e, name)  # whether a named attribute exists for e